AWSTraining972/Shellscripting-new/README.md

-# Shellscripting-new
+# Shell-scripting
-This is newly created
+This is newly created for practising
+This is regarding te 1st session
+Thankyou
+## test